patrick-llgc/Learning-Deep-Learning/paper_notes/cam2bev.md

 _September 2020_

-tl;dr: Spatial transformer to transform perspective features to BEV.
+tl;dr: Uses spatial transformer module with IPM feature transform to transform perspective features to BEV.

 #### Overall impression
 For surfaces, IPM can accurate transform image to a BEV.
 For 3D objects such as vehicles and VRUs, it is hard to estimate their position relative to the sensor.